Gay World Amusement Park: Urban redevelopment

 In the late 1960s, the Singaporean government became increasingly concerned with issues related to gangsterism and associated them with the nightlife scene in the country.
 Finally, in 1972, after a stabbing incident at the Boiler Room club in Mandarin Hotel, the government issued a total ban on live music in clubs.
 The ban lasted for five years.
 As urban redevelopment plans in Singapore went underway, "the character of the Geylang of the numbered lorongs was changing, too.
 The rich folks who lived in those grand bungalows … were slowly shifting out.
 Sleaze and vice, which for the longest time was discretely tucked away, started to become more prominent."
 (Mr Joseph Pereira, Geylang resident) Consequently, visitors to Gay World also progressively declined.

 Frequent fires

 Another factor that caused Gay World's drop in popularity was the frequent fires that ravaged the park.
 In 1962, fire broke out twice within 2 months.
 This caused the damage of a theatre, part of the Cabaret and 26 stalls.
-Fire troubles continued to plaque the park in the following years – twice in 1972, once in 1976, which destroyed more than $500,000 worth of goods, with further fires in 1977, 1983 and 1988.
+Fire troubles continued to plague the park in the following years – twice in 1972, once in 1976, which destroyed more than $500,000 worth of goods, with further fires in 1977, 1983, and 1988.